ballerina-attic/websocket-integration/README.md

 - [Observability](#observability)

 ## What you'll build
-You'll build a chat application using WebSockets.
+You'll build a chat application using WebSocket.
 This guide instructs you how to develop the chat application server completely using Ballerina language.
 The Ballerina WebSocket chat application has four resources to handle WebSocket connections.
 Refer to the following diagram to understand the implementation of the chat application.

 &nbsp;
 ![WebSocket Scenario](images/websocket-integration.svg)